AVSystem/developer-zone/docs/API_documentation/Guides/Send_data_outside_application.md

 The requests can be authorized:

-- using basic auth (user and password), by specifying *connectionConfig.auth* field of request body:
+- using basic authorization (user and password), by specifying *connectionConfig.auth* field of request body:

 ``` json
 {